kprevas/ronin/Environments.md

   * In development mode, logging and tracing levels are set higher by default, and the type system is refreshed on every request.
 (This is slower, but allows you to see some changes without restarting the server.)

-  * In the `db` folder of your Ronin app, there is a folder for each application mode.
-    The folder corresponding to the current application mode will be placed on the application's classpath.
-If you're using RoninDB, you can edit the .dbc files in these folders to use different databases for development, testing, etc.  The `db` folder behaves in basically the same way as the `env/mode` folder, but is kept separate for organizational purposes.

   * The current application mode is available to your code at runtime as `Ronin.Mode`.